Jessie T. Usher

-Jessie Thezeire Usher Jr. (born February 29, 1992) is an American actor.
-He is known for playing Lyle on the series Level Up, Cam Calloway on the series Survivor's Remorse, and Reggie Franklin / A-Train in the series The Boys.
+Jessie Tacoma Usher Jr. (born February 29, 1992) is an American actor.
+He is known for playing Lyle on the series Level Up, Cam Calloway on the series Survivor's Remorse, and Reggie Franklin / A-Train in the superhero series The Boys (2019–2026).
 His film appearances include When the Game Stands Tall (2014), Teenage (2013), Independence Day: Resurgence (2016), Shaft (2019), and Smile (2022).

 Early life and education

 Usher was born the son of Jessie T. and Judith Usher in Silver Spring, Maryland.
 Usher showed an interest in acting at the age of five after his sister Jesstia booked a TV commercial.
 His first acting job was an Oscar Mayer commercial.
 In 2003, the family relocated to Los Angeles to help further Usher's career.
 He graduated from high school at the age of 15.
 Usher joined Alpha Gamma Sigma and studied culinary arts in community college.